rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/transfer_learning_environment_setup.md

 # Transfer learning local environment setup with Visual Studio Code

-This article walks you through the local environment setup process for Project Santa Cruz transfer learning solution development with Visual Studio Code and Jupyter Notebooks.
+This article walks you through the local environment setup process for transfer learning solution development with Visual Studio Code and Jupyter Notebooks.
 After completing the steps detailed below, you will be able to get started with the [pre-built TensorFlow model](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/tree/main/Sample-Scripts-and-Notebooks/MobileNetV2SSDL_Train_vscode) for object detection.

 ## Visual Studio Code development environment setup